kick-project/kick/README.md

 # Kick

+For docs and getting started see https://kick-project.github.io/kick/

+## About

 Kick is a cli tool to start a project using templates under version control or from a path on local disk.

 Its features include

-* A way to add templates using a URL or path
+* A way to add templates using a git remote location, URL or local path.

 ```bash
 kick install gem git@github.com:kick-project/template-gem.git    # Install a gem template